Josef Leimberg: Astral Progressions

 The album takes influence from ’70s jazz fusion, world music, R&B and hip-hop.
 Astral Progressions has been described by the Wall Street Journal as "stellar jazz-funk… heavy on virtuosic jazz solos…".
 According to the Los Angeles Times, "Leimberg blasts into a decidedly cosmic realm...It’s a trippy record, thick with reverb, echo, layers of voices and a free-floating spirit that celebrates sonic spontaneity".

-The Good Men Project explores the LP's cultural significance: "The album explores West Coast G-funk and two major historical components of Afrofuturistic sound art: spiritual cosmic jazz in the vein of artists like Pharoah Sanders and Alice Coltrane, and cosmic funk as created by Parliament-Funkadelic".